tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/event-service.md

 ## getEvent

 DSL to get the latest Event published on each of the given `EventKey` names.
+There are two variations.
+One is for getting the latest event for single key, the other variation is to get the latest events against multiple keys.

 Kotlin
 :   @@snip [EventServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/EventServiceDslExample.kts) { #get-event }